mdbergmann/cl-swbymabeweb/blogs/20210224---Patterns_-_Builder.md

   obj)
 ```

 Common Lisp automatically does a match on the first function parameter for the class type.
 This is called multi-dispatch or multi-methods.
-So a different `add-monsters` implementation is called depending on whether the dungeon is create with type `'castle` or `'cellar`.
+So a different `add-monsters` implementation is called depending on whether the dungeon is created with type `'castle` or `'cellar`.
 There is otherwise not really a lot more to it.
 All we did here is use the language features.

 #### Summary